HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Resources

 Custom resources allow authors to define new structures representing arbitrary content.
 Resources are defined similar to [logical models](#defining-logical-models), but are intended to support data exchange using FHIR's RESTful API mechanisms.
 The capability to define resources may be used by HL7 to define core FHIR resources or by other organizations to define proprietary resources for their own internal use.
+Potentially, they also can be used to represent and maintain existing core FHIR resources.

 Custom (non-HL7) resources should not be used for formal exchange between organizations; only standard FHIR resources and profiles should be used for inter-organizational exchange of health data.
 As such, the the FHIR IG publisher does not support including custom resources in implementation guides.

 Resources are defined in FSH using the keyword `Resource`.
 The keywords `Parent`, `Id`, `Title`, and `Description` are OPTIONAL.

 Only [DomainResource](http://hl7.org/fhir/R4/domainresource.html) and [Resource](http://hl7.org/fhir/R4/resource.html) are allowed as parents of a resource.
 If no `Parent` is specified, DomainResource is used as the default parent.

 Rules defining the resource follow immediately after the keyword section.
 Resources are primarily comprised of AddElement rules.
 Since resources are represented using StructureDefinition, many of the rules used in profile definitions may also be used when defining resources.
 According to the FHIR specification's [interpretation of ElementDefinition in different contexts](http://hl7.org/fhir/R4/elementdefinition.html#interpretation), however, resources may not use slicing or fixed/patterned values.
 As a result, Contains rules and Assignment rules are forbidden in resource definitions.
 Resources are also prohibited from constraining elements inherited from a parent definition.